oneoffcoder/books/sphinx/python-dothis/source/tuple-ignoring.rst

 .. highlight:: python
    :linenothreshold: 1

-Try not to create that extra variable declaration when unpacking tuples.
-Use the underscore `_` to ignore declaring a variable when unpacking a tuple.
+Avoid creating an extra variable when unpacking tuples.
+Use ``_`` for a value you intend to ignore.

 Don't do this
 ^^^^^^^^^^^^^